gobravedave/C4-Plantuml-Helper/discovery.md

 ![C4 Model using Gliffy Links](/gliffy_c4_demo.gif)

-I have uploaded the 5 gliffy diagrams to this repo, just in case this suits your needs..
+I have uploaded the 5 gliffy diagrams to this repo, or via from the [goBraveDave Confluence site](https://gobravedave.atlassian.net/wiki/spaces/DISCOVERY/pages/393252/Diagrams-As-Code+Publishing).